 Eco-friendly Options

-Parents choosing sustainable baby toys care about the planet and their child’s health.
-Non-toxic baby toys made from natural materials reduce exposure to chemicals and plastic waste.
+Parents who pick eco-friendly baby toys care about their child's health and the environment.
+Singing natural, non-toxic materials reduces exposure to chemicals and cuts down on plastic waste.

 Eco-friendly toys often use: